Foot Infections & Toenail Fungus Treatment

-Foot infections have become the leading cause of non-traumatic amputations in the United States, often stemming from diabetes, poor circulation and neuropathy.
+Foot and toe infections have become the leading cause of non-traumatic amputations in the United States, often stemming from diabetes, poor circulation and neuropathy.
 According to the American diabetes Association, 26 million people in the United States have diabetes and 25% of them go on to develop a foot ulcer (sore).
 Half of those wounds will develop an infection and 20% go on to have a leg amputation.

 So many of our patients relate that they didn’t notice how suddenly a small sore turned into a bad spreading infection.
 This is common in patients with diabetes and neuropathy because their immune defenses are down and they often cannot perceive the typical pain associated with a wound.

 Being at the front line of these infections and offering the latest treatment options are our physicians’ specialties.
 We work tirelessly to bring the highest degree of limb preservation to both diabetic and non-diabetic patients struggling with all classes of foot and leg infections.
 To assist your infection in rapid healing, we employ the latest foot infection treatment principles, reconstructive surgery and even stem cell-based tissue grafts for advanced wounds to restore healing and the ability to walk with a healthy foot in the shortest amount of time possible.

 Our team of specialists work together to provide podiatric, neurological and vascular specialties needed in this process.
 We can provide the public with countless examples of “hopeless” cases bound for total limb amputations ,which as a team we were able to save (with surgical debridements, antibiotics, grafts and other advanced treatment applications) where at other clinics they were told amputation of the leg was the only foot infection treatment option.

 Most Common Type of Foot Infection – Toenail Fungus